 The Farm, owned by the Parish, has for many years been generating a modest annual income for the Parish.
-The Peaslake Farm Working Group and the Council however, have jointly agreed that something should be done to improve the yard – and the Council hopes to sponsor and support a development aimed at improving the overall ‘benefit’ the Farm can bring to the whole community….
+It has been agreed to support a small development of housing on the Farm Yard aimed at improving the overall ‘benefit’ the Farm can bring to the whole community….

 Qualification to register on Guildford Borough Council’s Housing List: